Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 Assembly Syntax Examples:
 ```
-MOV R1, R2 #Copies R2 into R1.
+MOV R1, R2 ;Copies R2 into R1.

-MOV R1, R1, ROR R2 #Rotates the value in R1 to the right by an amount specified in R2 and writes it back to R1.
+MOV R1, R1, ROL R2 ;Rotates the value in R1 to the left by an amount specified in R2 and writes it back to R1.
 ```

 **Important Note**: The `CPSR` **can** be used as the source or destination register when moving values between register.